-Responsibilities of the committee
+u3a Complaints - responsibilities of the committee

 In any organisation, complaints will occur from time to time and it is important that members know where to turn for help, advice and support so that, whatever the issue, it can be dealt with quickly, objectively and appropriately.
-In the first instance, complaints should be directed towards the committee of the u3a.
+In the first instance, complaints should be directed towards the committee of Spalding and District u3a.
 This may include complaints from members about an issue that has arisen or complaints from an external organisation or individual.
 Depending on the nature and source of the complaint, the committee will make a decision as to how best to approach reaching a resolution.

-In dealing with complaints, the u3a committee will ensure:
+In dealing with complaints, the Spalding and District u3a committee will ensure: